Persimmon: Description

-Like the tomato, persimmons are not commonly considered to be berries, but morphologically the fruit is in fact a berry.
+Like the tomato, the persimmon is not a berry in the general culinary sense, but its morphology as a single fleshy fruit derived from the ovary of a single flower means it is a berry in the botanical sense.
 The tree Diospyros kaki is the most widely cultivated species of persimmon.
 Typically the tree reaches 4.5 to 18 m in height and is round-topped.
 It usually stands erect, but sometimes can be crooked or have a willowy appearance.

 The leaves are 7–15 cm long, and are oblong in shape with brown-hairy petioles 2 cm in length.
 They are leathery and glossy on the upper surface, brown and silky underneath.
 The leaves are deciduous and bluish-green in color.
 In autumn, they turn to yellow, orange, or red.

 Persimmon trees are typically dioecious, meaning male and female flowers are produced on separate trees.
 Some trees have both male and female flowers and in rare cases may bear a perfect flower, which contains both male and female reproductive organs in one flower.
-Male flowers are pink and appear in groups of 3.
-They have a 4-parted calyx, a corolla, and 24 stamens in 2 rows.
+Male flowers are pink and appear in groups of three.
+They have a four-parted calyx, a corolla, and 24 stamens in two rows.
 Female flowers are creamy-white and appear singly.
-They have a large calyx, a 4-parted, yellow corolla, 8 undeveloped stamens, and a rounded ovary bearing the style and stigma.
+They have a large calyx, a four-parted, yellow corolla, eight undeveloped stamens, and a rounded ovary bearing the style and stigma.
 'Perfect' flowers are a cross between the two.

 Persimmon fruit matures late in the fall and can stay on the tree until winter.
 In color, the ripe fruit of the cultivated strains range from glossy light yellow-orange to dark red-orange depending on the species and variety.
 They similarly vary in size from 1.5 to 9 cm in diameter, and in shape the varieties may be spherical, acorn-, or pumpkin-shaped.
 The flesh is astringent until fully ripe and is yellow, orange, or dark-brown in color.
 The calyx generally remains attached to the fruit after harvesting, but becomes easy to remove once the fruit is ripe.
-The ripe fruit is high in sucrose, mainly in the form of fructose and glucose content and is sweet in taste.
+The ripe fruit is high in sucrose, mainly in the form of fructose and glucose content, and is sweet in taste.

 Chemistry

-Persimmon fruits contain phytochemicals, such as catechin, gallocatechin and betulinic acid.
+Persimmon fruits contain the phytochemicals catechin, gallocatechin and betulinic acid.